aiidateam/aiida-core/docs/source/topics/data_types.rst

  In [8]: folder.get_object_content('subdir/file3.txt')
  Out[8]: 'File 3 content\n'

-Since the :py:class:`~aiida.orm.nodes.data.folder.FolderData` node is simply a collection of files, it simply stores these files in the repository
+Since the :py:class:`~aiida.orm.nodes.data.folder.FolderData` node is simply a collection of files, it simply stores these files in the repository.

 .. _topics:data_types:core:remote: